maueroats/teaching/content/machine-learning/isl-ch5/homework.md

 * StatsModels requires numerical result for predicting with a logistic regression.

+* The LogitResult from your StatsModels logistic regression has a predict method which takes in data frame containing the test data.

 * It is OK to choose your validation set by randomly selecting each row with a 50% probability.